schmiatz/agave/docs/src/operations/guides/validator-failover.md

 Note that `identity.json` is not a real file but a symbolic link we will create shortly.
 However, the authorized voter flag does need to point to the staked identity file (your main identity).
-In thuis guide, the main identity is renmaed to `staked-identity.json` for clarity and simplicity.
+In this guide, the main identity is renamed to `staked-identity.json` for clarity and simplicity.
 You can certainly name yours whatever you'd like, just make sure they are specified as authorized voters as shown below.

 ```